 Once your application is received, you should receive correspondence from us in less than five days regarding your status – although we try very hard to communicate sooner.
 If you have not heard from us or if you have any questions at all, please call us at 888-LINEWORK, option 1 (Admissions).
 We would love to hear from you!

-The lab fee helps cover the cost of materials that are used in your training, such as wood poles, copper wiring, and fuel for heavy equipment.
+The lab fee helps cover the cost of materials that are used in your training.
 Many training materials get worn out quickly and are replaced each term.
 NLC strives to ensure that only high-quality tools and materials in good working condition are used in your training.

 NLC does not guarantee or place you in a job after graduation, but NLC supports your employment efforts in several ways: